beeware/Python-Apple-support/README.rst

   one for physical devices, and one for the simulator.
 The simulator binaries are "fat", containing code for both x86_64 and arm64.

+Non-macOS platforms also contain a ``platform-site`` folder.
+This contains a site customization script that can be used to make your local Python install look like it is an on-device install.
+This is needed because when you run ``pip`` you'll be on a macOS machine; if ``pip`` tries to install a binary package, it will install a macOS binary wheel (which won't work on iOS/tvOS/watchOS).
+However, if you add the ``platform-site`` folder to your ``PYTHONPATH`` when invoking pip, the site customization will make your Python install return ``platform`` and ``sysconfig`` responses consistent with on-device behavior, which will cause ``pip`` to install platform-appropriate packages.

 To add a support package to your own Xcode project:

 1. Drag ``Python.xcframework`` and ``python-stdlib`` into your Xcode project